Noah-Huppert/country-picker-example/README.md

   - Request: URL parameter `{code}` must be the code of the country one wishes to remove from the saved list
   - Response: The code of the country which was successfully deleted - `{ deleted_country_code: string }`

-Configuration values are provided via environment variables.
-The default values should work with the development setup by default:

-- `PORT` (Integer, Default: `8000`): Port on which to listen for HTTP traffic
-- `COUNTRY_PICKER_MONGO_URI` (String, Default: `mongodb://devuser:devpassword@127.0.0.1:27017`): MongoDB connection URI
-- `COUNTRY_PICKER_MONGO_DB_NAME` (String, Default: `dev-country-picker-example`): Name of the MongoDB database in which to store data

 To run the server:

 ```